Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 BY __________ (Introduced by request)

-An act providing for the establishment of Commonwealth programs for food and commodity assurance, public health and welfare, and education modernization to ensure the material security, physiological well-being, and developmental maturity of all residents of the Commonwealth of Pennsylvania; amending Title 3 (Agriculture), Title 24 (Education), and Title 62 (Procurement) of the Pennsylvania Consolidated Statutes; adding provisions to Title 67 (Public Welfare) of the Pennsylvania Consolidated Statutes; making appropriations; and providing effective dates.
+An act providing for the establishment of a Commonwealth program for food and commodity assurance, to ensure the material security and physiological well-being of all residents of the Commonwealth of Pennsylvania; amending Title 3 (Agriculture) of the Pennsylvania Consolidated Statutes; making appropriations; and providing effective dates.

 The General Assembly of the Commonwealth of Pennsylvania hereby enacts as follows: